-Our hearts are wired to serve.
-We were created for community – to love God and one another.
+Our hearts are wired to serve, because we were created for community.

 Francis de Sales wrote, “There is nothing small in the service of God.”

 From an earthly perspective, small things like: